lkollar/awesome-stars/README.md

 ## Python

 - [facebook-programming-challenges](https://github.com/alonsovidales/facebook-programming-challenges) - This is a compilation of possible questions to be solved in order to be hired by Facebook
-- [system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large scale systems.
+- [system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 - [Zappa](https://github.com/Miserlou/Zappa) - Serverless Python Web Services
 - [starred](https://github.com/maguowei/starred) - creating your own Awesome List used GitHub stars!
 - [sanic](https://github.com/channelcat/sanic) - Async Python 3.5+ web server that's written to go fast